dy/piezo/docs/r&d.md

   - // is used in python for floor division, very handy: (a / b | 0) -> a//b
     - that is especially not just floor division but autoconverting to int, which is super handy!!
       ? can that be resolved somehow?
+      - what's the big deal of just a/b | 0? internally that's same
   + allows defer to be `\x++`.
   + makes f#-compatible syntax highlight
+  + saves soooo much time converting bytebeats to lino
+    + sooo natural to feel
+  - search-matches with protocols like `https://`

   3. `\` or `\\`
     + mono-compatible